 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-If you want to be a part of the program, South Carolina Senator Lindsey Graham Uh is uh with us.
+Sean, if you want to be a part of the program, South Carolina Senator Lindsey Graham is with us.

-Look, you had a hundred and forty million dollars thrown at you.
+Look, you had $140 million thrown at you.

-You know, by the way, the same crowd that wanted to boycott Georgia less than two years ago, now going in and telling Georgians how they ought to be voting in this uh upcoming uh two Senate races, uh the runoff coming on January 5th.
+You know, by the way, the same crowd that wanted to boycott Georgia less than two years ago, now going in and telling Georgians how they ought to be voting in this upcoming two Senate races, the runoff coming on January 5th.

-Well, I hope there'll be the same backlash in Georgia as there was in South Carolina, but uh you know hope's not a strategy here.
+Well, I hope there'll be the same backlash in Georgia as there was in South Carolina, but hope's not a strategy here.

 So what are they saying?

-They're also encouraging people to not vote In the uh Senate races, the Liberals are, and they're asking people to write in Donald Trump as a protest vote.
+And they're asking people to write in Donald Trump as a protest folk.

 So I'm worried.